-Your budget should be in place before the start of the financial year - most businesses start preparing a budget around two to three months beforehand.
+Your budget should be in place before the start of the financial year.
+Most businesses start preparing a budget around 2 to 3 months before this.

-- the direct costs of sales, such as costs of materials, components or subcontractors, to make the product or supply the service?
+- direct costs to make the product or supply the serviceo, such as materials, components or subcontractors

 You can estimate your Self Assessment tax bill if you're self-employed on the HMRC website.

 Your business plan should help in establishing projected sales, cost of sales, fixed costs and overheads, so you should prepare this first.

 Once you have figures for income and expenditure, you can work out how much money you're making.

 Try to stick to your budget, but review and revise it as needed.
 Consider using either a rolling budget or periodic reforecasting.

 Thanks for your feedback